jakejones2/articles-api/README.md

 ### 3 - Install all dependencies

-Once cloned, cd into the new directory and run `npm install` to install all dependencies.
+Once you have cloned the repository, cd into the new directory and run `npm install` to install all dependencies.

 ### 4 - Connect to databases with .env files